Deathlok: Michael Collins

 Professor Michael Collins was born in Philadelphia, Pennsylvania.
 He was a pacifist working for the Roxxon cybernetics corporation Cybertek.
-Upon discovery of the Deathlok program, he was shot with a sedative by Harlan Ryker and his brain was transplanted into the body of the John Kelly Deathlok cyborg.
-The machine was used against rebels fighting against Roxxon's influence in the fictional South American country of Estrella.
-Collins regained his consciousness during that mission and stopped the cyborg programming that would have killed a small child.
+Upon discovery of the Deathlok program, he is shot with a sedative by Harlan Ryker and his brain is transplanted into John Kelly's body.
+The machine is used against rebels fighting against Roxxon's influence in the fictional South American country of Estrella.
+Collins regains his consciousness during this mission and stops himself from killing a small child.